ibexa/documentation-developer/docs/guide/http_cache.md

 #### Purging from command line

-Example for purging by Location and by content ID:
+Example for purging by Location and by Content ID:

 ```bash
 bin/console fos:httpcache:invalidate:tag l44 c33